The outcome of the race for the White House will have a strong impact on the Middle East, including the conflict between Israel and Palestine.

 Test of strategy

-The CSIS report points out that in recent years, Iran has no longer prioritized building better relations with the United States, instead focusing on reducing tensions with Gulf countries and increasing cooperation with Asian countries.
+The CSIS report points out that in recent years, Iran has no longer prioritized building better relations with the US, instead focusing on reducing tensions with Gulf countries and increasing cooperation with Asian countries.
 Moreover, since the conflict in Ukraine broke out, Russia and Iran have become increasingly aligned strategically.

 The conflict in Gaza remains tense, and the path to reconciliation is increasingly uncertain.
 While the Israeli government continues to oppose a ceasefire with Hamas until it is “destroyed,” Arab states insist that they will only participate in the reconciliation process once a Palestinian state is established.
 However, most Israeli Jews believe that a Palestinian state cannot exist, fearing that it would lead to a government intent on destroying Israel.